annamccartan3/McCartan-Data-Science-Portfolio/TidyData-Project/README.md

 - Group and analyze data by **event, gender, and medal type**

 **Data Visualization**
-- Generate interactive charts to explore medal distributions
+- Generate intuitive charts to explore medal distributions

 ### Example Output
 **Bar Graph:** This graph shows the number of medals awarded for each event type.